AmbireTech/wallet-dapp-catalog/README.md

 We envision Ambire as the homepage of DeFi and this is why we created our plugin system.
 By adding your plugin to Ambire, you get the following benefits:

-- Getting in on the ground floor: the plugin system will be officially launched in Q4 of 2022 but you get a chance to get in during our soft launch and join our early adopters inner circle.
+- Getting in on the ground floor: the plugin system was officially launched in Q4 of 2022 so you get a chance to join our early adopters inner circle.
 - Tapping into the Ambire Wallet’s user base: we currently have +85,000 registered accounts and growing.
 - Marketing support: Our experienced marketing team will work with you to help promote the plugin and your participation in the Ambire ecosystem.
 - Development support: Our extremely competent developers will be available to assist you should you encounter a roadblock.